How Grandparents Can Pay for College with 529 Plans

 But it’s possible to lower your EFC come FAFSA-filing time if you’re strategic about where you save your 529 money.
 If you save 75 percent in the parents’ name and 25 percent under a grandparent’s name, you can minimize the effect of assets on your EFC.
 The FAFSA only asks for assets listed in the parents’ and student’s names.
 It does not ask for assets saved by a grandparent in a 529 plan.

-However, it’s very important to understand that if your child is applying to a selective college that uses the CSS Profile in addition to the FAFSA—the Ivies and liberal arts colleges such as Bowdoin, Carlton, or Colorado College (some 280 institutions)—assets sheltered in a grandparent’s name must be reported, so you’ll be out of luck.
+It’s very important to understand that if your child is applying to a selective college that uses the CSS Profile in addition to the FAFSA—the Ivies and liberal arts colleges such as Bowdoin, Carlton, or Colorado College (some 280 institutions)—assets sheltered in a grandparent’s name must be reported.
+So, in that case, you’ll be out of luck.

 The Profile asks many more questions than the FAFSA, and it’s very difficult to tinker with your assets to change your EFC.
 (It’s worth noting that more families qualify for financial aid at private colleges.)